 Firefighters to strike over shifts

-The eight-hour strike will go ahead after the collapse of 11th hour talks with the capital's brigade.
+The eight-hour stoppage will go ahead after the collapse of 11th hour talks between the Fire Brigades Union (FBU) and the capital's brigade.

-"We think it's reckless and completely irresponsible.
-There is no need to strike, we've been talking all day today about a variety of options.
+He said: "We think it's reckless and completely irresponsible.
+There is no need to strike, we've been talking all day about a variety of options.
 We invited the FBU for independent arbitration on two separate dates and they refused."